inmindos/thinking-flaws/Backfire effect.md

 title: "Backfire effect"
 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-finish" ]
 source: "https://en.wikipedia.org/wiki/Confirmation_bias#backfire_effect"
+excerpt: "When we are presented with evidence against a pre-existing belief that we had, we sometimes reject the evidence and hold the belief even more strongly."
 ---

 When we are presented with evidence against a pre-existing belief that we had, we sometimes reject the evidence and hold the belief even more strongly.